LorenzoPannacci/ADM-HW3/README.md

 ## Contents

 * `main.ipynb`: the main notebook files.
 It contains all the answers to your research and theoretical questions.
 The notebook has all the cells already executed.
+* `functions`: folder containing all the relevant functions used in the notebook
+    * `config.py`: module containing all the global variables used troughout the notebook
+    * `crawler.py`: module containing all the functions used during the web crawling
+    * `parser.py`: module containing all the function unsed to extract informations from the .html files
+    * `engine.py`: module containing all the functions used during question 2
+    * `new_scoring.py`: module containing all the functions used during question 3
+    * `visualizing.py`: module containing all the functions used during question 4
+    * `algorithmic_question.py`: module containing the script for the algorithmic question
+* `CLQ_screen.png`: screenshot of the execution of the command line question
+* `CommandLine.sh`: command-line question script

 ## Suddivision of exercises